joshlay/dot/README.md

 # dot

 Yet another dotfiles repo!
-Files are organized by hostname, maintained by `update.sh`.
+Files are organized by hostname and maintained by `update.sh`

-_Most_ will assume a relatively recent Linux desktop; _I use Fedora btw :)_ PRs are always welcome.
+A _relatively_ recent Linux desktop is assumed throughout; _I use Fedora btw :)_

+PRs are always welcome!